shree214ram/DSA/Algorithms/DevideAndConqueror/MejorityElement/readme.md

 ### Solution4.
 Using Moore’s Voting Algorithm: O(n)/O(1):-
+Step 1 :-Find the candidate for Mejority
+Step 2 :-Check the candidate is Mejority

 1. Maintain 2 variable count=1 and mejority index maj_index=0.
 2. ittrate 1 for loop i=1 to n times and